Why Oral Cancer Screenings Are Important

 - Expose your lips to the sun without protection, i.e., lip balm

 If everything looks good and feels normal during the screening, we’ll proceed with your teeth cleaning and ask you to return in another 6 months.
-Should something appear abnormal and require further evaluation, Dr. Paul will inform you of any additional tests needed.
+Should something appear abnormal and require further evaluation, our dentist will inform you of any additional tests needed.
 We may also ask that you come back in after a week or so to see if the area has changed.

 Keep Safe With Regular Checkups